 Meet the Board

 Craig is a Bath-based business owner, entrepreneur and investor.
 He studied economics and politics at Exeter University and began his financial career at Ernst & Young (EY) in London.
-His current interests include a top ten tourist attraction in Uganda, an international electronics manufacturer, and one of the world’s largest art foundries - Pangolin Editions.
+His current interests include a top ten tourist attraction in Uganda, an international electronics manufacturer, and the world’s largest art foundry Pangolin Editions.
 Locally, Craig also owns the accountants and business consultants TSL, and is a Trustee of several charities including Bath Mind and 44AD artspace.